dansanderson/mega65-welcome-guide/recent-features.md

 - BASIC supports arithmetic shift operators: `<<` and `>>`. `PRINT 7<<3`
 - Single-letter BASIC variables are "fast" variables stored in fixed memory addresses `$FD00-$FEFF`.
 - The `PLAY` and `SOUND` commands have improved background playback and use of SID voices, so BASIC games can sensibly have both background music and sound effects.
-- Some disk commands can access the SD card directly (and not via a mounted D81 disk image) using the virtual device `U12`.
-For example, `DIR U12` lists the files on the SD card.
+- Some disk commands can access files on the SD card directly (and not via a mounted D81 disk image) using the virtual device `U12`. `DIR U12` lists the files on the SD card. `DLOAD "FILE.PRG",U12` loads a `PRG` file.

 ## New BASIC commands

-Many new BASIC commands have been added between ROM 920287 and ROM 920356, or have been added to the User's Guide since it was printed.
+Many new BASIC commands have been added to the factory-installed ROM, or have been added to the User's Guide since it was printed.
 See [the latest User's Guide](https://files.mega65.org/manuals-upload/mega65-userguide.pdf) for specifics.
 New commands include:

 ### Newer disk commands